By using our best practices for credit card processing, you can protect yourself from chargebacks and fraudulent activities!

 -

-Validate the physical card and make sure it has not been altered in any way.
+Validate the physical card: Make sure it has not been altered in any way.

 -